 The ultimate endorsement for any Digital Rights Management system is having certifications from Hollywood studios.
 They have millions of dollars on the line, when they make their content available via online streaming.
 Hollywood’s Digital Entertainment Content Ecosystem (DECE) endorses Playready’s DRM for streaming videos.
 Netflix and Amazon Instant Video use Playready for streaming on Edge.
 At VdoCipher our aim is to provide a complete video streaming solution that handles everything from user experience to content protection for our users.
 In this blog, I detail how VdoCipher makes Playready DRM available for all users.

 VdoCipher’s Playready Architecture + Streaming Setup

-1. Customer handles transcoding, player & streaming; VdoCipher provides DRM
+1. Customer handles transcoding, player and streaming; VdoCipher provides DRM.

 1. First workflow

 - Video Upload – You can upload videos through the dashboard, or using our upload APIs